Table of contents

-Medical marijuana products promise to deliver therapeutic benefits equivalent to pharmaceutical drugs, but with none of the toxicity.
+Medical marijuana products promise to deliver therapeutic benefits equivalent to pharmaceutical drugs but with no toxicity.
 Medical cannabis’s effect on the endocannabinoid system is all about restoring and maintaining the body’s homeostasis, a stable equilibrium between interdependent elements, steadying physical and chemical conditions for optimal functioning of living systems.

 Imagine the internal disconnect among mindful medical marijuana patients in March 2021 as they read emerging reports that the carbon footprint of indoor cannabis cultivation is like a kick in the gut with a boot full of coal.